matteo-mezzetti/matteo-mezzetti/README.md

 In my time off I enjoy travelling, skiing, reading, music and painting.

-🔭 I’m currently working on developing my portfolio as a Student of Bachelor of Commerce at UQ.
-I am majoring in Business Analytics and Business Information Systems.
+🔭 I’m currently working on: Developing my portfolio as a Student of Bachelor of Commerce at UQ – majoring in Business Analytics and Business Information Systems.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning: MySQL
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: Developing my GitHub portfolio
-- 💬 Ask me about ...
+- 💬 Ask me about: What the most difficult part of a recent project
-- 📫 How to reach me: ...
+- 📫 How to reach me: Connect - send a note so I accept - on LinkedIn
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Bees survived the asteroid impact that wiped out the dinosaurs 66 million years ago and generally are just certified legends.
+- ⚡ Fun fact: Bees survived the asteroid impact that wiped out the dinosaurs 66 million years ago and are certified legends